 Similar Species: The Tentacled Snake is the only snake in the world with a pair of protruding appendages on its snout.
 It is also more slender and flattened than the other water snakes in our area.

 Habitat: Found in stagnant lakes, streams, and rice paddies, in areas with murky water and vegetation.
 Can live in fresh, brackish, or sea water.
 May burrow into mud during dry periods, but otherwise is not found on land.

-Contribution to the ecosystem: Helps keep fish populations in balance.
-Occasionally feeds on shrimp.
-Provides food for larger snakes, large fish, monitors, and wading birds.
+Place in the ecosystem: Eats fish and occasionally shrimp.
+Fed on by larger snakes, large fish, monitors, and wading birds.